Elaine Moran Wellness

 It was about loving myself and my life while I was losing weight, instead of waiting for that magical day to arrive when I was thin and happy—and I could finally start living.

-Once I was able to develop a loving relationship with this sacred part of me, and I learned how to live more from this place deep within, my spirit became lighter and so did my body—and the weight effortlessly fell off.
+Once I was able to develop a loving relationship with this sacred part of me, and I learned how to live more from this loving place deep within, my spirit became lighter and so did my body—and the weight effortlessly fell off.
 When I began to practice radiant self-love, making healthy choices became a no-brainer.
 I was finally able to lose those last ten pounds—plus ten more—and now I’m easily able to manage my weight.
 At the end of the day, I’ve finally come to believe that I am enough, I always have been enough, and I always will be enough.
-And I will always choose love over anything else.
+And I will always choose love over everything else.

 You Are Not a Work In Progress

-Instead of seeing yourself as a work in progress,
+Instead of seeing yourself as a work in progress

 constantly striving to achieve your goals,

-see yourself as a unique expression of life unfolding,
+see yourself as a unique expression of life unfolding

 opening yourself up to everything the world has to offer,